Connecticut

 Connecticut homeowners increasingly rely on Ring doorbell cameras for package theft prevention, visitor screening, and general security.
 However, the state's strict eavesdropping and wiretapping laws create real legal risks for anyone who records audio through these devices without proper consent.

 The core issue is not video.
 Recording video of your front porch, driveway, or walkway is generally legal in Connecticut.
 The problem is audio.
-Connecticut's wiretapping statute (CGS 54-41s) requires all-party consent for intercepting phone and electronic communications, and its eavesdropping statute (CGS 53a-189) criminalizes the unauthorized recording of private conversations.
+Connecticut's eavesdropping statute (CGS 53a-189) makes it a crime to record a private, in-person conversation unless at least one party to that conversation consents, and a separate statute, CGS 52-570d, requires consent from every party (or a recorded verbal notice, or a repeating audible tone) before recording a private telephone call.
 Ring doorbells record both video and audio by default.

 Connecticut Audio Recording Laws and Ring Doorbells